plotly/plotly.py/doc/python/scattermapbox.md

 *New in 5.11*

 Display clusters of data points by setting `cluster`.
-Here, we enable it with `enabled=True`.
-You can also enable it by setting other `cluster` properties.
+Here, we enable clusters with `enabled=True`.
+You can also enable clusters by setting other `cluster` properties.
 Other available properties include `color` (for setting the color of the clusters), `size` (for setting the size of a cluster step), and `step` (for configuring how many points it takes to create a cluster or advance to the next cluster step.

 ```python
 import plotly.express as px